zcerx/AdaptiveWarden/README.md

 # Adaptive Warden

-The *adaptive warden* is a novel countermeasure for adaptive network covert channels.
-It limits the bitrate of adaptive covert channels more efficiently than the state-of-the-art approach (the *[dynamic warden](https://www.sciencedirect.com/science/article/pii/S0167739X18316133)*).
+The *adaptive warden* is a novel countermeasure for sophisticated network covert channels.
+Such covert channels are capable of constantly learning about the network environment in which they operate in order to detect unblocked covert channels.
+The adaptive warden limits the bitrate of such covert channels more efficiently than the state-of-the-art approach (the *[dynamic warden](https://www.sciencedirect.com/science/article/pii/S0167739X18316133)*).
 It was implemented by M. Chourib.
 For the simulation of such covert channels, one can use the [NELtool](https://github.com/cdpxe/NELphase).

 This repository accompanies the following paper submission: